manatlan/htagapk/app2/README.md

-# This is "Android TV" app
+# This is an "Android TV" app example

 It just display 3 buttons.
 You can navigate with your android tv remote, and play the 3 movies.
 It will run the movie in a vlc intent (you'll need to have vlc installed)